-In the Autumn Eloise obtained 4 new species for the Garden, detailed below.
+In the autumn Eloise obtained 4 new species for the Garden, detailed below.
 On of those is Scarlet Oak.
-This is the first note in her log about the species, but in a 1926 essay Trees in the Wild Garden, she states that there was one specimen in the Garden.
+This is the first note in her log about the species, but in a 1926 essay Trees in the Wild Garden, she stated that there was one specimen in the Garden.
 Did she mis-identify it or plant one earlier without noting it?

 Weather: Except the April cold and snow, 1928 was not an unusual year.
 Total precipitation for the year was just below normal.

 Eloise brought into the Garden a number of plants that are not listed today on the Garden census.
 Many of these were native to Minnesota and a few were not.
 Here is a listing of most of those plants introduced this year to the Garden for the first time - the common and botanical names listed first are names she used followed by other common names for the same plant and the newer botanical classifications, if any; then follows her source for the material.
 1928 is the first year the following list of plants occur in her log.
 "Native" indicates the plant is considered native to Minnesota (here at European Settlement time) or if introduced, long established.
 "Non-native" indicates it is not known to exist in Minnesota in the wild.
 "Introduced" means not native to North America.
 "Extant" indicates the plant is present in the Garden today.
 Botanical classification: Over the years Botanists have reclassified many plants from the classifications in use at the time Eloise Butler wrote her Garden Log or when Martha Crone prepared her census.
-I have retained the nomenclature that Eloise Butler or Martha Crone used and then provided the more current classification as used by the major listings in use today, particularly Flora of North America, the University of Minnesota's Annotated Checklist of the Vascular Flora of Minnesota, and as a fall-back source - the USDA Plants Database.
+I have retained the nomenclature that Eloise Butler or Martha Crone used and then provided the more current classification as used by the major listings in use today, particularly Flora of North America and the University of Minnesota's Checklist of the Vascular Flora of Minnesota.

 Martha Crone's Garden Log and her 1951 Census of plants in the Garden.